sarmadparvez/cbpv-platform/README.md

 ### 2. Amazon EC2

+Note: The Amazon EC2 instance may be temporarily stopped.
+If that is the case, you can use Heroku deployment.

 [Here](https://upb-cbpv-platform.web.app) you can access the deployment which points to microservices deployed on [Amazon EC2](https://docs.aws.amazon.com/ec2/index.html).

 For this deployment, a [Kubernetes](https://kubernetes.io) cluster is created using [minikube](https://minikube.sigs.k8s.io/docs)